NJUNLP/knn-box/README.md

 * :dart: easy-to-use: a few lines of code to deploy a kNN-MT model
 * :telescope: research-oriented: provide implementations of various papers
 * :building_construction: extensible: easy to develope new kNN-MT models with our toolkit.
-* :bar_chart:visualized: the whole translation process of the kNN-MT can be visualized
+* :bar_chart: visualized: the whole translation process of the kNN-MT can be visualized

 ## Requirements and Installation
 * python >= 3.7